-- 4.1 The regulations require the Health and Wellbeing Board to consult for a minimum of 60 days with the following statutory consultees about the contents of the PNA: - the Local Pharmaceutical Committee: - the Local Medical Committee; - all those currently on the pharmaceutical list in the City; - HealthWatch Sunderland, and through them with any other patient, consumer or community groups with an interest in the issue; - all NHS foundation trusts providing services in Sunderland; - NHS England and NHS Improvement; - Health and Wellbeing Boards in South Tyneside, Gateshead and County Durham and; and - North East and North Cumbria Integrated Care System (ICS). - 4.2 The statutory consultation period will run from the end of March to the end of May 2022.
-A downloadable copy of the consultation draft Pharmaceutical Needs Assessment (PNA) for Sunderland document and on-line consultation questions/feedback form are available at: www.sunderland.gov.uk/pna.
-Following the consultation period, the draft document will be updated to reflect any new information relevant to the PNA.
-The statutory consultees have been made aware of the consultation directly and provided with the link to the document and an on-line consultation questionnaire. - 4.3 The document has been shared with Health and Wellbeing Scrutiny Committee.
-In addition, responses from a wide range of agencies and individuals are encouraged and are welcomed. - 4.4 The document will be further revised after consideration of the comments received and findings of the statutory consultation.
-A final version of the PNA for Sunderland will be brought back to the Health and Wellbeing Board at its scheduled meeting in June 2022 for final approval and sign off.
+- 4.1 The regulations require the Health and Wellbeing Board to consult for a minimum of 60 days with the following statutory consultees about the contents of the PNA: - the Local Pharmaceutical Committee; - the Local Medical Committee; - all those currently on the pharmaceutical list in the City: - HealthWatch Sunderland, and through them with any other patient, consumer or community groups with an interest in the issue; - all NHS foundation trusts providing services in Sunderland; - NHS England and NHS Improvement; - Health and Wellbeing Boards in South Tyneside, Gateshead and County Durham and; and - North East and North Cumbria Integrated Care System (ICS). - 4.2 Recommended consultation questions are shown in appendix 1.
+A draft document for consultation has been prepared (appendix 2), this will be made available through Sunderland City Council's website.
+The statutory consultees will be made aware of the consultation directly and provided with the link to the document and an on-line consultation questionnaire.
+Responses from a wide range of agencies and individuals are encouraged and are welcome. - 4.3 It is currently planned that the statutory consultation period will run from 25th March 2022 to 24th May 2022.
+Following the consultation period, the draft document will be updated to reflect any new information relevant to the PNA. - 4.4 A final version of the PNA for Sunderland will be brought back to the Board at its scheduled meeting in June 2022 for final approval and sign off.
 Following this, it must be published by 1st October 2022.

-5. Key Findings
+5. Key findings